To get everyone in a festive Christmas spirit, allow me to offer this cautionary tale of Christmas Debt.

 How much room do you have on those cards?
 Really?

 Really, how much are you paying in overdraft fees?
 Just because your bank balance can show a negative value doesn’t mean it should always be that way!

 9 Minimum Payments

-You realize you will pay that off in 20 years with those minimum payments, or possibly 50 years?
-Minimum payments simply forestall the inevitable.
+Do you realize you will pay that off in 20 years with those minimum payments, or possibly 50 years?
+Minimum payments forestall the inevitable.

 8 Balance Transfers